 The only problem was that all the stories in question took place just after the Second World War.
 I didn’t even know if Arthur was still with us.
 He would have to have been in his eighties.
 But I picked up the phone and discovered that not only was Arthur still with us, he was sharp as a tack and enthusiastic about telling his story.

-With Damiano’s blessing, I booked a studio for Arthur in Halifax and another studio for myself in Toronto and Arthur and I spoke for about an hour.
-At this time Arthur was eighty-five years old and only afterward did I realized just how inconsiderate I had been.
-Once we wrapped up our conversation and said goodbye, Arthur didn’t realize that the lines and mics were still open, and I heard him say to the technician in Halifax: “I like to talk, but by the jeez!
+With Damiano’s blessing, I booked a studio for Arthur in Halifax and another studio for myself in Toronto, and Arthur and I spoke for about an hour.
+At this time Arthur was eighty-five years old.
+Only afterward did I realize just how inconsiderate I had been.
+Once we wrapped up our conversation and said goodbye, I heard Arthur say to the technician in Halifax: “I like to talk, but by the jeez!
 That was long,” and I realized what an idiot I had been.

 Being able to tell his story obviously meant a lot to Arthur, and it means a great deal to me to have been able to make it happen for him in the last year of his life.

 Unbeknownst to me, Damiano arranged to publish the entire Where Is Here series with J. Gordon Shillingford Publishing, under their Scirocco Press imprint, which specializes in drama.
 My interview with Arthur appeared in Where Is Here: The Drama of Immigration (Vol. 2).